Squash Australia

 Squash Australia is the national organisation for squash in Australia, as recognised by the Professional Squash Association and the World Squash Federation.
-It was founded in 1934 and is based in Brisbane.^{[3]} It organises and/or oversees many professional tournaments each year, along with many other official squash events.
+It organises and/or oversees many professional tournaments each year, along with many other official squash events.

-Australian Squash is the leading Australian sport when compared by medals won against medals available at the Commonwealth Games.
-At the 2018 Commonwealth Games Australia won two gold medals and one bronze medal.
+In 1913 at the Melbourne Club in Victoria, the first Squash courts were established.

+It was founded in 1934 as the Squash Rackets Association of Australia (SRAA).

+Australia hosted the inaugural World Squash Team Championships in 1967 and won the first four editions from 1967 to 1973.